SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/README.md

 ## Disclaimer
 > [!IMPORTANT]
 > _These samples are provided "as is" without warranty of any kind.
-Microsoft further disclaims all implied warranties including without limitation any implied warranties of merchantability or of fitness for a particular purpose.
+SA COMS DOT COM further disclaims all implied warranties including without limitation any implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the samples remains with you.
-In no event shall Microsoft or its suppliers be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the samples, even if Microsoft has been advised of the possibility of such damages.
-Because some states do not allow the exclusion or limitation of liability for consequential or incidental damages, the above limitation may not apply to you._
+In no event shall SA COMS DOT COM be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the samples.

 ## Page info